GitYCC/machine-learning-papers-summary/README.md

 ### Contribution Rules

-- Please use pull-request to merge new changes into `master` branch
+- Please use pull-request to merge new changes in `feature/xxx` branch into `master` branch
 - Add new article
   - In `README.md`, choose or create a category, add new paper item (sorted by years decreasing) and add link `[➤ summary]` to your new article.
   - In `summary.md`, add path of your article into sidebar.

-  - Please follow this file structure:
+  - Please follow this file structure: (ref: https://docsify.now.sh)
     ```
     README.md
     summary.md